cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 Finding such mitigations would rely on multiple "inner loops" that include an NDT: for example, prospective solutions would be proposed, their impacts on services evaluated by the NDT acting as a "sandbox" in virtual space, and the process might be iterated until a satisfactory solution is found.
-At that point, the known-good solution is passed to the outer loop for actuation.
+At that point, the selected mitigation is passed to the outer loop for actuation.

 Many automation use cases may be thought of as following a similar pattern: a solution